Kei-K23/rgit/README.md

 # Rgit - Git implementation in Rust 🦀

-This repo contain implementation code for Git in Rust
+This repository contain implementation code for Git in Rust.